modxorg/Docs/en/building-sites/elements/templates.md

 ## What are Templates?

 Templates typically contain the HTML markup tags that determine the layout and appearance of your site.
-When a document is requested, MODx loads the document and its template, and MODx finds all the special placeholders in the template and replaces them with the corresponding values from the document before sending the finished page off to the user's browser.
+When a document is requested, MODX loads the document and its template, and MODX finds all the special placeholders in the template and replaces them with the corresponding values from the document before sending the finished page off to the user's browser.

 Think of a Template like a house.
 Your [Resource's](building-sites/resources "Resources") content, then, is a person.
 A person can have many different houses, but only live in one house at a time.